 - Crop or fit with border.
 No two GIFS are the same, and if your GIFs are different sizes, you can opt to zoom and crop them or give them the ol’ classic letterbox.

 - Image duration.
 If your GIF is moving too quickly or too slowly, you can adjust how long each scene lasts.
 The scene duration is all under your control.
 Kapwing can handle speeds from .2 seconds to 5 seconds.

 The Kapwing Kittens will get to work on your GIF-tastic masterpiece.
 Hold tight, and then your slideshow will be available for download, editing, or for watermark removal if you have a Kapwing account.
 Presto!
 You can download your GIF slideshow as an MP4 to share with friends.
 Ron Swanson mood achieved.

-Once your GIF slideshow has been created, you can always go back to edit it or open it with Kapwing’s Creator to make a GIF collage.
+Once your GIF slideshow has been created, you can always go back to edit it or open it with Kapwing’s Studio to make a GIF collage.